 You can mist your dog every couple of hours or use misting fans especially made for pets.
 Misting fans spew water frequently on your dog and lower its body temperature.
 When the water evaporates, it leaves a cool and refreshing effect on your dog’s body.

 Heatstroke and dehydration are real threats to dog’s safety during summers.
-With AC for dogs, you can make sure that your pet stays safe and comfortable even during a heatwave.
-In addition to installing a dog air conditioner, don’t forget to make sure that your pet has access to plenty of cool water to stay hydrated.
+With dog house AC, you can make sure that your pet stays safe and comfortable even during a heatwave.
+In addition to installing a dog house air conditioner, don’t forget to make sure that your pet has access to plenty of cool water to stay hydrated all day.